-Stress… it’s that dirty four-letter word no one likes to think about.
+Stress… it’s that dirty word no one likes to think about.
 Nevertheless, it’s an essential part of life.
 So here are 10 simple ways to relieve stress when it’s needed.

 Stress is a natural reaction we all experience when frightened or in danger.
 It’s designed to help us respond to pressure accordingly, such as fight or flight mode.
 It keeps us more alert and motivated.
 It helps us overcome challenges and achieve goals.